Maboroshy/midi-scripter/examples/ableton_sustain_holder/readme.md

 - Set `To DAW` virtual port as an input in Ableton Live.
 - Set `From DAW` virtual port as an output in Ableton Live.
 - Put the virtual instrument you use to Instrument Rack and add External Instrument to the rack.
-Set it's MIDI To `From DAW`.
+Set its MIDI To `From DAW`.